THURSDAY, APRIL 19, 2018

 On April 19, 1995, Homegrown Terrorist Timothy McVeigh blew up the Alfred P. Murrah Federal Building in Oklahoma City.
 Now which of these events do you think our Kneepad Liberals in the Press are most likely to mention?

-And this year on April 19, The New England Patriots are scheduled to visit the White House and meet with President Trump to celebrate their Super Bowl victory.
-But at least seven members of the team have said they will not attend, and some of them have explicitly cited politics as their reason.
+And last year on April 19, The New England Patriots were scheduled to visit the White House and meet with President Trump to celebrate their Super Bowl victory.
+But at least seven members of the team said they would not attend, and some of them explicitly cited politics as their reason.
 The visit comes the same day that a former Patriot, Aaron Hernandez, hanged himself in prison, where he was serving a life sentence for murder.

 Today Is The Anniversary Of Lexington And Concord, The Day The British Came For Our Guns…